Virtual Knotoids in Thickened Surfaces: A review on knotoids

+In \cite{gugumcu2017new}, the first author and Kauffman showed that virtual knotoids in $S^2$ can be considered as knotoids in surfaces as in the case of virtual knots.
+It is done by extending the stable equivalence relation, defined for knots in surfaces.

+\begin{defn} Let $K_1$ and $K_2$ be two knotoid diagrams in surfaces $\Sigma_{g_1}$ and $\Sigma_{g_2}$.
+Then $K_1$ and $K_2$ are called \textit{stably equivalent} if they can be obtained from each other by finitely many Reidemeister moves in the surfaces, homeomorphisms of surfaces and handle stabilization or destabilization in the complement of the diagrams.
+The resulting equivalence classes are called \textit{stable equivalence classes} of knotoid diagrams in surfaces. \end{defn}

-It was shown in \cite{gugumcu2017new} that virtual knotoids in $S^2$ are in a one-to-one correspondence with the equivalence classes of knotoid diagrams in surfaces.
-This correspondence is provided by abstract knotoid diagrams.
+In \cite{gugumcu2017new}, the authors extended the notion of abstract knot diagrams to abstract knotoid diagrams to provide a one-to-one correspondence between virtual knotoids and stable equivalence classes of knotoid diagrams in surfaces.
+Abstract knotoid diagrams are defined as follows.